viniciussoaresti/whativelearned/programmingLanguages/cSharp.md

 ### Visual Studio shortcuts:

+#### Prop:

-- Prop: write 'prop' and two-tab it to make a new property fast.
+Write 'prop' and two-tab it to make a new property fast.